Modernly designed attic bathroom in St Anns

 Child's room in the attic in St Anns

-Will an attic conversion in St Anns grow the value of my house?
+Will an attic conversion in St Anns grow the value of my home?

-According to research performed by Nationwide, a loft conversion which incorporates a double bed room and bathroom could add as much as 22 % to the value of a three-bedroom, one-bathroom property.
-However, don’t assume that value contributed to your house will always go beyond the cost of your conversion.
+According to research performed by Nationwide, a loft conversion which incorporates a double bed room and bathroom could add as much as twenty two % to the value of a three-bedroom, one-bathroom property.
+However, don’t assume that value contributed to your home will always go beyond the cost of your conversion.

-You will have to do some thorough research on other nearby houses first.
+You will have to do some thorough research study on other surrounding houses first.
 Look at the ceiling value of similar-sized homes in the street.
 Compare this with the current value of your home, amount of money quoted for the work and additional square footage.
-Are you most likely to recover your expenditure and increase the value of your house?
+Are you most likely to recover your expenditure and increase the value of your home?

 If the answer is yes, then an attic conversion could absolutely be a smart move!